If you happen to be a weeb like me, you’ll know that Omakase is Japanese for “I leave it to your care” or “I leave it up to you”.

 |2 - 3 weeks||6423 9939||Book Now|

-Prices are not inclusive of GST and/or service charge.
+Disclaimer: Prices reflected are as of 29 November 2023 and are not inclusive of GST and/or service charges.

 1. Hana – From $38